PlasmaLang/plasma/README.md

 You will need:

-* A C compiler (C11 on a POSIX.2-1992 environment), I've been testing with GCC.
+* A C compiler (C99 on a POSIX.2-1992 environment), I've been testing with GCC.
   Clang should also work.
 * [Mercury](https://www.mercurylang.org/).
-(The latest stable release does not work, I've been using [rotd-2015-07-01](http://dl.mercurylang.org/rotd/mercury-srcdist-rotd-2015-07-01.tar.gz).)
+14.01  I've also been using various
+  ROTD builds.
+* Asciidoc

 ### Usage